 The expanded edition of Confessions of a Romance Novelist features five new acoustic versions including the singles “What Goes Around”, “Popular” and “Bury Me”.
 Featuring string arrangements from Gillian Wood and a guest vocal from Paul Draper, as well as a solo piano rendition of the Simple Minds classic track ‘Rivers of Ice’, the acoustic versions are able to download as a lone Kitchen Sessions EP as an addition to the original Confessions of a Romance Novelist album – download / stream the acoustic tracks HERE.

 Catherine spent much of 2015 touring the arenas of Europe and the UK playing with Simple Minds to over 500,000 people, plus millions of Americans when she performed at the Billboard Awards in Las Vegas.
-In addition to headlining London’s Bush Hall, Catherine also played the main stage at this year’s Liverpool Sound City on Sunday 29th May, as well as headlining the BBC Introducing stage at this year’s Great Escape.
+In addition to headlining London’s Bush Hall, Catherine also played the main stage at last year’s Liverpool Sound City, as well as headlining the BBC Introducing stage at the Great Escape.

 Confessions of a Romance Novelist, the debut album from The Anchoress is OUT NOW.